mooreniemi/graph-function/README.md

 ## Usage

-The simplest usage is if you're comparing two functions that take a single argument of `Array` type:
+The simplest usage--suitable for a large class of exercises--is if you're comparing two functions that take a single argument of `Array[Int]` type:

 ```ruby
 c = YourClass.new # this class has #function_name_one & #function_name_two